Bern's Steak House in Tampa, Florida, is an award-winning restaurant that has been satisfying carnivorous cravings for more than 60 years.

 Dress Code: Yes.
 Business-casual to semi-formal.

-Reservations: Strongly recommended and available on a rolling 60-day basis beginning at midnight (eastern time).
-Reservations can be made by calling 813-251-2421 or by using their website.
+Reservations: Strongly recommended.
+Dinner reservations are available on a rolling 60-day basis at midnight (Eastern Time).
+They can be made by calling 813-251-2421 or using the restaurant's website.

 Due to high demand, you have a better chance of getting the date and time you prefer by booking online the second (I'm not exaggerating) new reservations become available.